-How do you know whether or not you have a strong password?
-There's a number of websites that check password strength, and even give an indication of how long they would take to crack, such as https://howsecureismypassword. net.
-You don't want to give your real passwords to such sites, but you can use them to check the style of password you are using.
+How do you know whether or not There's a number of websites that even give an indication of how long they would take to crack, such as https://howsecureismypassword. net.
+You don't want to give your real passwords to such sites, but you can use them to check the